-In order to perform connections over 2MPHY, BleConnectConfig() should be called beforehand to set the connection PHYs to 1MPHY or 2MPHY (3) and enable extended connection.
+In order to perform connections over CODED PHY (long range), BleConnectConfig() should be called beforehand to set the connection PHYs to CODED PHY and enable extended connection.
 See BleConnectConfig() for more details.
+Furthermore, high bandwidth should be enabled using "AT+CFG 214 1" followed by "ATZ".